birkelbach/CAN-FIX-Utility/docs/firmware_basic.rst

   5               32
   10              1024 (1k)
   11              2048 (2k)
+  31              2 Gb
   ============    ===============

+The upper 3 bits of the *Block Size* field are not used and are reserved for future use.

 The last four fields are the destination address of the block.
 4 GiB can be addressed with this protocol.
 The address is sent least significant byte first.